cloudFPGA/cFp_HelloKale/HOST/py/README.md

     $ pip3 install -r requirements.txt
 ```

-## Step-2: How To Python
+## Step-2: How to Socket Programming with Python
-In the remaining of part of this document, we assume (and we recommend) that you  are using
+In the remaining part of this document, we assume (and we recommend) that you  are using
 _python3.6_ or above.

 ##### Step-2.1: Activate the virtual environment